 Speed of play is a quick release time + the movement of the ball being passed from player to player, usually using 1 or 2 Touch passing to possess the ball, with players who can get rid of the ball within 2 seconds.
 When a team is playing with good speed of play you can actually hear, see & feel the tempo.

 Whether it be a 1-Touch pass or a Trap then a pass, these will be what you want for speed of play.
-With 2-Touch you want to be comfortable with the time and steps between the first touch and the pass.
-There should usually be a time of only 2 seconds on the ball.
+With 2-Touch you want to be comfortable with the time and steps between the first touch and the pass/shot.
+Most often there should only be a time of only 2 seconds on the ball.

 If you watch good soccer you will see there is 1 common thing going on, which is the time each player spend with the ball.
 When you see a team possessing the ball, you will notice that 80% of the time the player get rid of the ball within 2 seconds, sometimes faster.
 If they spend 3 seconds or more it slows up the speed of play and usually drives the coach crazy.

 So people who dribble all the time they are slowing the tempo up, though there are times where a player needs to dribble/hold the ball.
 There are the times when a player is waiting for a window/space/gap to open up a deadly pass.
 Another good time a player needs to dribble is when a team cannot keep possession.
 You just need someone to make a play and open things up.

 Playing 1-Touch Soccer is by far the hardest thing in soccer.
 Even Barcelona has to trap the ball after 2 or 3 passes.
 You just don’t see teams making 1 touch passes 4 times in a row and hardly even 3 passes.

 Recap on good ‘speed of play’